Here's How Republicans Are Boosting Kanye West's Presidential Campaign

 Several days later, his wife, reality star Kim Kardashian West, posted a statement addressing his health on her Instagram live story.

-"As many of you know, Kanye has bi-polar disorder.
+"As many of you know, Kanye has bipolar disorder.
 Anyone who has this or has a loved one in their life who does, knows how incredibly complicated and painful it is to understand," she wrote.
 "Those who are close with Kanye know his heart and understand his words sometimes do not align with his intentions."

 West addressed his diagnosis with bipolar disorder during a widely televised Oval Office meeting with Trump in 2018.